Intermittent Fasting and Diabetes: Is It Safe?

 Reduced insulin exposure.
 During fasting, insulin levels drop significantly, giving cells a break from constant insulin stimulation and allowing insulin receptors to resensitize.
 Understanding how insulin works is key to understanding why fasting helps.

 Improved insulin sensitivity.
-A 2018 study by Sutton and colleagues found that early time-restricted feeding improved insulin sensitivity in men with prediabetes even without weight loss, suggesting that the timing of eating itself has metabolic effects independent of caloric intake (Sutton et al., 2018).
+A small 2018 crossover trial in Cell Metabolism fed eight men with prediabetes enough to hold their weight steady, and still found that early time-restricted feeding improved insulin sensitivity, suggesting that the timing of eating itself has metabolic effects independent of caloric intake (Sutton et al., 2018).

 Weight loss.
 Excess body fat, particularly visceral fat, drives insulin resistance.
 Intermittent fasting promotes fat loss while preserving lean mass, directly reducing the metabolic burden on the insulin system.